 This bill “established Nurse Staffing Committees and was mutually supported by unions, hospitals, and nurse executives, enacted by the Legislature, and signed by the Governor in 2008.
 The law requires hospital-level committees to produce staffing plans to be submitted to hospital CEOs and posting of unit-specific plans and schedules in each patient care area.”

 The Patient Safety Act requires that hospital administrators work with nurses on staffing committees to develop a staffing plan, and that hospitals submit their adopted staffing plan to the Washington State Department of Health by January 2019.
 Here are some ways that the new Patient Safety Act strengthens the existing Nurse Staffing Committees:

-- Requires that the committee takes into account the needs of patients as a primary component in addition to hospital resources and finance when developing a plan and that facilities have control over changes in the plan.
+Requires that the committee take into account needs of patients as a primary component in addition to hospital resources and finance when developing a plan and that facilities have control over changes in the plan.

 The law requires at least 50% registered nurses providing direct patient care to hospital administration for committee membership.
-The current members of KVH’s safe staffing committee are Home Health and Hospice Cindy Knight, Med/Surg-CCU Kathy Honeysett, ED Rachel Drummond, OB Angie Seim, SOP Lynn Pownall, OR Kay Greenwood and local unit officer’s Jenn Crane, Andria Graham, and Kara Henderson.
+The current members of KVH’s Safe Staffing Committee are: Home Health and Hospice=Chad Bearup, Med/Surg-CCU=Paul Kelly, ED=Cody Staub, OB=Angie Seim, SOP=Lynn Pownall, OR=Kay Greenwood and local unit officer’s Jenn Crane, Andria Graham, and Kara Henderson.
 Staffing matrix for each department are reviewed every six months.

 Substitute House Bill 1155 passed the legislature on April 24, 2019.
 Most components of the bill go into effect on January 1, 2020 – the two exceptions are: 1) mandatory overtime protections for tech, which goes into effect on July 1, 2020; and 2) for nurses and techs working in critical access hospitals and sole community hospitals, the effective date for the entire bill is July 1, 2021.